Wednesday, February 27, 2013

 Take for example the discourse of the environmental “global commons,” or that of the oxymoron called “sustainable development,” which is an oxymoron precisely because “development” understood as capitalist growth is just the opposite of what is required by “sustainability

 most important element in terms of conceptualizing the commons is the verb “to common”—the social process that creates and reproduces the commons.
-This verb was recently brought up by the historian Peter Linebaugh, who wrote a fantastic book on the thirteenth-century Magna Carta, in which he points to the process of commoning, explaining how the English commoners took the matter of their lives into their own hands
+This verb was recently brought up by the historian Peter Linebaugh, who wrote a fantastic book on the thirteenth-century Magna Carta, in which he points to the process of commoning, explaining how the English commoners took the matter of their lives into their own hands.

 There is yet a third way beyond markets or states, and this is community self-management and self-government.
 This is another reason why it is important to keep in mind that commons, the social dimension of the shared, are constituted by the three elements mentioned before: pooled resources, community, and commoning.
-Hardin could develop a “tragedy of the commons” argument because in his assumption there existed neither community nor commoning as a social praxis, there were only resources subject to open access.
+Hardin could develop a “tragedy of the commons” argument because in his assumption there existed neither community nor commoning as a social praxis, there were only resources subject to open access.huge

-• Furthermore, it is important to note that the problem of the commons cannot be simply described as a question of self-interest versus common interests.
+- Furthermore, it is important to note that the problem of the commons cannot be simply described as a question of self-interest versus common interests.
 Often, the key problem is how individual interests can be articulated in such a way as to constitute common interests.

-The notion of the public urges our thinking about the commons to become more complex.
+perhaps tech placebos us into it.. just a voices like Hardin placeboes us outcommon interests cannot be postulated, they can only be constructedhugecommon interests cannot be postulated but can only be constituted through processes of commoning, and this commoning, if of any value, must overcome current material divisions within the “working class,” “proletariat,” or “multitude.”
+From the perspective of the commons, the wage worker is not the emancipatory subject because capitalist relations also pass through the unwaged labor, is often feminized, invisible, and so on.
+It is not possible to rely on any “vanguard,” for two reasons.
+Firstly, because capitalist measures are pervasive within the stratified global field of production, which implies that it hits everybody.
+Secondly, because the most “advanced” sections of the global “working class”—whether in terms of the level of their wage or in terms of the type of their labor (it does not matter if these are called immaterial workers or symbolic analysts)—can materially reproduce themselves only on the basis of their interdependence with the “less advanced” sections of the global working class.First, I would like to bring to the discussion a comparison between the concept of the commons based on the idea of a community and the concept of the public.
+The community refers to an entity, mainly to a homogeneous group of people, whereas the idea of the public puts an emphasis on the relation between different communities.
+The public realm can be considered as the actual or virtual space where strangers and different people or groups with diverging forms of life can meetThe notion of the public urges our thinking about the commons to become more complex.
 The possibility of encounter in the realm of the public has an effect on how we conceptualize commoning and sharing.
 We have to acknowledge the difficulties of sharing as well as the contests and negotiations that are necessarily connected with the prospect of sharing.
 This is why I favor the idea of providing ground to build a public realm and give opportunities for discussing and negotiating what is good for all, rather than the idea of strengthening communities in their struggle to define their own commons.
 Relating commons to groups of “similar” people bears the danger of eventually creating closed communities.
 People may thus define themselves as commoners by excluding others from their milieu, from their own privileged commons.
-Conceptualizing commons on the basis of the public, however, does not focus on similarities or commonalities but on the very differences between people that can possibly meet on a purposefully instituted common ground.
+Conceptualizing commons on the basis of the public, however, does not focus on similarities or commonalities but on the very differences between people that can possibly meet on a purposefully instituted common ground.this whole section

 add to public Ed

 The rotation system effectively prevents any form of accumulation of individual power.
-This system might not be the most effective in terms of administration but it is effective in terms of building and sustaining this idea of a community of negotiation and mutual respec
+This system might not be the most effective in terms of administration but it is effective in terms of building and sustaining this idea of a community of negotiation and mutual respecperpetual beta - fully alive

 , establishing rules and imposing them is more effective, but it is more important to collectively participate in the process of creating and checking the rules, if you intend to create a different society.
-We have to go beyond the idea of a democracy of “here is my view, there is yours—who wins?”
+We have to go beyond the idea of a democracy of “here is my view, there is yours—who wins?”huge

 But, generally speaking, until we see these new forms of society emerging we don’t know what they could be like.
 And I believe we have to accept that!